 The Film Prize Jury

 Experts from the international film and festival industry formed the independent jury of the Film Prize for International Cooperation Germany/Arab World.
-Each January, the nominated teams present their project to the Film Prize Jury during the Jury Pitch at the Berlin Representative Office of the Robert Bosch Stiftung.
-Shortly after, the Film Prize Jury will announce the three Film Prize winners at the award ceremony held in the frame of Berlinale Talents.
-In the process of production the Film Prize Jury can act as consultant.
+The nominated teams presented their project to the Film Prize Jury during the Jury Pitch.
+The three Film Prize winners were announced at the award ceremony held in the frame of Berlinale Talents.

 worked in the film industry in a variety of production areas since 1999.
 He completed his studies in film production at the DFFB in 2006, and between then and 2009 he worked for production company Essential Film GmbH on numerous international art-house movies, as well as for the French World Sales Coproduction Office.
 In 2006 he founded film production company Chromosom to develop and produce national and international projects for all distribution channels.
 His films have all won awards (six German Film Prizes, a European Film Award, a Bronze Lion, etc.) and ran, or are running, successfully in cinemas.

 Master's degree in German Philology, Comparative Literature and Journalism.
 From 1992 – 2000 commissioning editor with ZDF/Das kleine Fernsehspiel, working particularly for ARTE, the German-French binational channel.
 Responsible for theme nights (3-4 hours of programming on a particular theme), the ARTE late night documentary slot "La Lucarne" and the selection of films for Arte’s short film magazine “Short Circuit”.
 From 2000 – 2004 also directing documentary courses at the Television Business School in Luebeck.
 Since 2000 Doris is commissioning editor in the TV-Drama - now Fiction/ARTE - department of ZDF, in charge of feature films (international co-productions), fictional series and still for creative documentaries for “La Lucarne”.

 Elke Kaschl Mohni